ytbryan/house/README.md

 # House 🏠

-House is a testing git repository for beginners to learn more about git.
+House is a testing git repository for (non-tech) beginners to learn more about git.
 Try placing something in the house.
 You are welcome 🙆‍♂️.

+There are other houses at [gitlab](https://gitlab.com/ytbryan/house) and [bitbucket](https://bitbucket.org/ytbryan/house).
+Try them out too.

+# Challenge
+1. Check out all three git repos and try placing an item
+2. Remove any items that don't fit the theme
+3. Go deeper.
+Rewrite the content of each file.
+4. Star this repo!
+Thanks!

 # Todo

 1. tidy things up
 2. Add a bot to auto approve pull requests
+3.

 # License